Stay Connected. Stay Informed.

 In her own words: “It can be difficult for one to navigate today’s ever-changing world.
 I am empathetic to the trials that can arise throughout a person’s life.
 I offer a safe space where together we can explore the challenges that brought you to therapy and help you to gain useful skills to face them.”

-About Johanna Scruggs, LPC-R Resident in Counseling
+About Johanna Scruggs, LPC Resident

 Hello, my name is Johanna and I am a Resident in Counseling who earned my Master's degree in Clinical Counseling Psychology.
 As a therapist, I am rooted in the foundations of genuineness, empathy, and unconditional positive regard.
 I am devoted to fostering a strong therapeutic alliance with my clients and providing a warm, optimistic environment where they can feel safe to work toward positive changes in their lives.
 In therapy, I hold a stance of cultural humility and consider my clients holistically, believing that many aspects of a person can play a role in their mental health.
 I work collaboratively with clients to develop and achieve therapeutic goals, applying evidence-based approaches that best fit my clients and the challenges my clients face.